Escola Preparatória de Cadetes do Exército: Start of project

-The Government of São Paulo state agreed to provide the land and fund the construction of the EsPCEx campus in Campasinas in 1944.
+The Government of São Paulo state agreed to provide the land and fund the construction of the EsPCEx campus in Campinas in 1944.
 Under an agreement with the Ministry of War and the state, the architect Hernani do Val Penteado was hired for the project.
 He described it as such."This project is a set of four pavilions, around a huge arms square and, for ease of movement, counting on large galleries in the inner face.
 Why four pavilions?
 Because three of them were designated to the students in preparation for each of the three armed forces (Navy, Army, Air Force), and the last pavilion was done to the basic course which was attended by the freshmen.
 "The Government of São Paulo State led the work on EsPCEx until the covenant stage and then pass it to the Ministry of War.
 However, the Ministry lack the funds to finish the construction and work stopped for the next 14 years.
 The state eventually annulled their donation.